jgaeddert/liquid-dsp/README.md

 DSP library (NOTE: if you chose to clone the repository, you will need to also run the additional `./bootstrap.sh` script before configuring):

+    $ ./bootstrap.sh     # <- only if you cloned the Git repo
     $ ./configure
     $ make
     $ sudo make install